1sarthak7/GestureDJ/README.md

 </p>

 <p align="center">
-  <b>Gesture-controlled DJ mixing system using real-time hand tracking</b>
+  <b>Gesture controlled DJ mixing system using real-time hand tracking</b>
 </p>

 ## 1. Project Overview

 GestureDJ is a contactless, gesture‑controlled audio mixing application developed in Python.
-It leverages computer vision techniques to track hand movements in real time and maps spatial coordinates and hand configurations to DJ‑style mixing controls.
+It leverages computer vision techniques to track hand movements in real time and maps spatial coordinates and hand configurations to DJ style mixing controls.

 Using a standard webcam, the system detects hand landmarks, computes geometric relationships between key points, and converts these measurements into continuous audio control signals.
-This enables hands‑free control of volume, crossfading, and digital signal processing (DSP) effects without the need for physical DJ hardware or keyboard interaction.
+This enables hands free control of volume, crossfading, and digital signal processing (DSP) effects without the need for physical DJ hardware or keyboard interaction.

 ---